Skip to main content

 Link attributes

 If you select a Link attribute in the list, its appearance will vary.
-For items with exactly one item stored in that Link attribute, the variable will display the stored item's title.
+For items with one item stored in that Link attribute, the variable will display the stored item's title.
 Otherwise, the variable will display the number of stored items.

 alt text